 Your mother-in-law starts criticizing the way you keep house.

-Family time can be tricky when there is leftover hurt and resentment.
+Family time can be difficult when there's leftover hurt and resentment.
 Going into the holidays expecting others to change sets you up for disappointment.
 There are parts of family that are just painful.
 How you manage that hurt can make or break the holidays.

 First goal, practice acceptance.

-It doesn't mean you like or approve of what your family does, it just means you aren't trying to change them anymore.
+It doesn't mean you like or approve of what your family does, it just means you stop trying to change them.
 How you react is the only thing you can change.

 Having minimal expectations and practicing acceptance are the keys for creating happier holidays.

 Focusing on what your mother said last year prevents you from seeing what is good this year.
 Can you relate?

 When you accept your family, you give up the struggle.
 It becomes easier to find the good because you aren't spending your energy focusing on the bad or trying to change the outcome.